FreeshardBase/documentation/docs/developer_docs/existing_apps.md

 ### Test your app on your Portal

-!!! warning "Temporary Limitation"
-    Currently, you cannot test your app on your Portal without publishing it to the official app store.
-    We are working on a feature for installing custom apps.
-    Until then, [contact us](mailto:contact@getportal.org) when you are ready to test your app.

 You need your own Portal for this step.
 If you do not have one, you can get a free trial [here](https://trial.getportal.org/).
+Then, you can package your app as a Portal app and install it as described [here](custom_apps.md).

 ### Make further adaptations